Working backwards to uncover key success factors

-If you’re a SaaS business — you’re likely overwhelmed with data and an ever-growing list of acronyms that purport to unlock secret keys to your success.
-But like most things — tracking with you do has very little impact on what you actually do.
+If you’re a SaaS business, you’re likely overwhelmed with data and an ever-growing list of acronyms that purport to unlock secret keys to your success.
+But like most things, tracking with you do has very little impact on what you actually do.

 It’s really important to find one, or a very small number, of key indicators to track and then base your activities against those.
 It’s arguable that SaaS businesses are becoming TOO data driven — at the expense of focussing on the core business and the reason they exist.